OpenIxia/nas-cloud-demo/GCP_TS_Cloud_IDS.md

 ## Simulate Malitious Activity

 1. Login to Threat Simulator web interface [https://threatsimulator.cloud/](https://threatsimulator.cloud/)
-2. Navigate to Assesment tab, enter "CISA" in assesment fiter
+2. Navigate to Assesment tab, enter "CISA" in the assesment filter
 3. Locate an assesment named "CISA Top 10, 2016-2019 Server Attacks", and launch a new scenario form from it:

 ![Creating a scenario from an assesment](images/Threat_Simulator_CISA_Top10_Server.png)